Warming Temperatures Likely to Alter Visitation across the National Park System

 Climate change will affect not only natural and cultural resources within national parks, but also visitation patterns.
 Where, when, and how many people visit parks is likely to change with continued warming.
 For example, visitors may avoid extremely warm months in low-latitude parks and the visitation season may extend across additional weeks to months at northern parks.
 Whether park visitors track climate change and shift their behavior will depend on multiple environmental and socioeconomic factors.
 However, understanding potential change in visitation based on historical trends and future patterns of temperature change is a crucial first step for park managers and local communities to anticipate, plan for, and proactively influence future visitation.

-Recently published research sought to understand the temperature--visitation relationship in 340 units of the U.S. national park system, from Guam, Hawai‘i, and Alaska to the contiguous 48 states and islands in the Caribbean.
+The National Park Service published research on the temperature-visitation relationship in 340 units of the U.S. national park system, from Guam, Hawai‘i, and Alaska to the contiguous 48 states and islands in the Caribbean.
 Researchers evaluated the historical relationship between long-term average monthly air temperature and visitation (1979-2013), and then modeled potential future visitation (2041-2060) based on two warming-climate scenarios and two visitation-growth scenarios.

 - Long-term historical monthly visitation across the National Park System is strongly tied to mean air temperatures